jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

   Out Questions, which allows you to spread out currently assigned questions over the next 7, 14, 21, or 30 days.
 You can only spread questions out that you have completed at least once.

-* Normal Mode is a learning mode that includes about half the total number of questions, tailored to the most high-yield material.
-Switching modes will not impede any of your progress.
-Your flagged topics, notes, user-created topics and questions, comments, saved answers, and data will remain saved.
-To switch between learning modes, click the doctor icon in the upper-right, select “Account & Settings,” and then choose "Settings."

 #### Ratings  1-5 ratings